mlatcl/mlatcl.github.io/_people/samuel-bell.md

   In between, Sam has also simulated financial crises in market risk at Goldman Sachs, built new retail banks at Thought Machine, and developed next generation credit scores at Credit Kudos.

-  He is also the Founder and Chair of The Preptrack Foundation, a registered charity building technology for HIV prevention.
+  Sam is also the Founder and Chair of The Preptrack Foundation, a registered charity building technology for HIV prevention.
 Their first app, [Preptrack](https://preptrack.co.uk/), helps people who use PrEP, the medication that eliminates risk of HIV infection.
 ---